 As an artist, I consider myself to be following in the footsteps of Josef Albers (1888-1976).
-Albers was famous for his experiments with color, which informed both his teaching and his most famous work.
-His particular interest was the ways in which contrasting colors influence and change each other as we perceive them.
+Albers was famous for his experiments with color, and his particular interest was the ways in which contrasting colors influence and change each other as we perceive them.

-My obsession is the opposite: color unity.
-It originates in the unbounded joy I feel when looking at a combination of closely related colors.
-To me they are a visual representation of infinity.
-They show us that every color is beautiful and any two colors can give rise to an unknown number of shades in between.
+My obsessions are the opposite: the search for a feeling of unity in color, the visceral beauty of color gradations, and the emotional impact of certain harmonic color combinations.
+To me, a combination of closely related colors is a visual representation of the infinite richness of our visual world, because they show us that every color is interesting and any two colors can give rise to an unknown number of shades in between.
 They help us concentrate on the pure enjoyment of particular colors, rather than bouncing distractedly from one extreme to another.
-In one way or another, every quilt I make is a study in color and color unity.
-This is most apparent in my series of “Color Wheel Quilts,” including seven quilts each exploring a single range of hues.
+In one way or another, every quilt I make is a study in color unity and color harmony.
+This is most apparent in my series of “Color Wheel Quilts,” with many quilts each exploring a single range of hues.
+The series of "Studies in Color Unity" and "Color Combination Quilts" are also direct expressions of my ideas about color.

 I always begin a quilt with a color idea, and then create a piecing pattern that displays and extends the color idea.
-I love designing new, quirky, and difficult piecing patterns, usually based on geometry or abstractions of nature.
-I’m also happy when a color idea and a pattern are quite different but coincide in a beautiful way.
-For example, “Roll” is a study of neutrals as they move from gray to brown; these colors are perfect for depicting the grand geologic and atmospheric forces that converge to bring life to the surface of the earth.
+I love designing new, quirky, and difficult piecing patterns, usually based on geometry or abstract landscapes with a strong sense of perspective.
+I’m especially happy when a color idea and a geometry or pattern come from different places, but turn out to enhance and reflect each other in surprising ways.